Join Zoom Online https://ncsu.zoom.us/j/507843726

 session of their first year in the program can conceivably complete the program in two years by adhering to the following sequence: Summer Session I, Summer Session II, Fall Semester, Spring Semester, Summer Session I, Summer Session II, Fall Semester, and Spring Semester.
 Students who are unable to follow this sequence will need at least three years to complete the program in that all internships are conducted during the spring semester of the academic year.

 The online option is a three-year, part-time cohort program that requires students to take courses year-round including summer.
-Students begin in Summer II (June), and typically take two online classes in fall and in spring and one online class in SSI and SSII.
+Students begin in Summer Session I, and typically take two online classes in fall and in spring.

 Course descriptions can be found in the university course catalog.